 Be sure the seeds are sold for the purpose of growing as sunflower microgreens or shoots.
 Do not use sunflower seeds sold as bird food, as these are generally treated.

-Sunflower shoots are sunflower seedlings that take between 7 to 12 days to grow.
+Sunflower shoots are sunflower seedlings that take 7 to 12 days to grow.
 They are harvested before or right after the first true leaves form.
 Let them grow much longer, and they will be very bitter.

 What Do Sunflower Microgreens Taste Like?

 In addition to packing a wealth of nutrition (see below), sunflower microgreens are delicious.
-They have a nutty, slightly sweet flavor with a pleasing, crunchy texture.
+They have a nutty, slightly sweet flavor with a crunchy texture.

-Sunflower microgreens can be used in salads, soups, wraps, sandwiches, and baked goods, enhancing these dishes' favor.
-Unlike most microgreens, sunnies have some bulk to them and can be used as a base to a salad in place of lettuce.
+Sunflower microgreens can be used in salads, soups, wraps, sandwiches, and baked goods, enhancing these dishes’ favor.
+Unlike most microgreens, sunnies have some bulk to them and can be used as a base for a salad in place of lettuce.